Lutheran Life Communities Introduces Transformative Programs For Senior Living Residents

 Jul 05, 2022, 10:00 ET

-ARLINGTON HEIGHTS, Ill., July 5, 2022 /PRNewswire/ -- Celebrating its 130-year anniversary this year, the Arlington Heights, IL-based senior living organization is unveiling new lifestyle programming for residents of their five senior living communities across Illinois, Indiana and Florida.
+ARLINGTON HEIGHTS, Ill., July 5, 2022 /PRNewswire/ -- Celebrating its 130-year anniversary this year, the Arlington Heights, IL-based senior living organization is unveiling new lifestyle programming for residents of their four senior living communities across Illinois and Indiana.

 Partnering with industry leaders including Masterpiece (formerly Masterpiece Living) and David Troxel's Best Friends™ Approach, Lutheran Life is poised to engage residents and family members alike with its new progressive offerings that focus on the core dimensions of wellness and longevity across all levels of living.